 🤔 What Is Bubble & Squeak?

-Traditionally it was a dish made of leftover meat, potatoes and vegetables, normally cabbage, all mashed together and fried.
+Traditionally bubble & squeak was a dish made of leftover meat, potatoes and vegetables, normally cabbage, all mashed together and fried.
 Nowadays, we normally leave out the meat and just use potatoes and a range of vegetables, depending on what you have leftover from your roast dinner.

-According to Britannica, the name originates from the sound of the ingredients “bubbling & squeaking” on the fire when they were fried.
+According to Britannica, bubble & squeak originates from the sound of the ingredients “bubbling & squeaking” on the fire when they were fried.

-It can be made into one big cake, almost like a frittata, simply fried together loosely in the pan or into little patties like I have done in this recipe.
+It can be made into one big cake, almost like a frittata, simply fried together loosely in the pan or into little patties as I have done in this recipe.

 🥘 Ingredients Needed & Substitutions